crenexi/cxu_slack-cm/README.md

 ## TypeScript

 This app is built with TypeScript, as setup and guided by the Slack API docs.
 In simple terms: it defines a workflow that runs a function; that function opens a modal that routes through a couple views.
-Use of types and constants assisted in making more robust code with.
+Use of types and constants assisted in making more robust code.

 ## Permissions

 The Slack bot scopes in `manifest.ts` include only a few basic permissions to enable reading and writing to channels and im.
 We use the Slack API in only two cases:

 1. Use of `client.conversations.info` to get the channel name for display purposes
 2. Use of `client.conversations.open` to message the user (for DRO and Order)